Andymanvitale/IS601_Project_1/git.md

 A master branch in Git is the main branch as to which every commit is started from.
 It is the default branch given when starting a commit.
 All subsequent branches are made from the master.

+Remote Add

+A Remote Add is a function that allows the remote teammates to add something into the repository.
+For example, I needed to use Git add in order to add these definitions into the repository.